2 Degrees in 2 Years, how does it work?

 - Please read carefully the UCL rules: General Academic and Examination Regulations

-- Double Registration: As you will follow two academic programmes at the same time, the Double Degree requires a double registration (at the home university first).
+- Double Registration: As you will follow two academic programmes at the same time, the Double Degree requires a double registration (at the home university first then at the host university).

 To graduate from the Partner University Double Degree, you must earn, within the 2 years, all the mandatory credits requested by the Partner University.
 The course load can vary depending on the activities they validate to deliver their degree.